-1. Van life is not always fun
+1. Van life is not always fun.

-2. It’s okay to live in a van alone
+2. It’s okay to live in a van alone.

 I do my best to avoid sketchy situations.
 I have a weapon if needed and I don’t stay in spots that don’t feel safe.
 Obviously, anything can happen to anyone but please don’t let being alone deter you from solo traveling or living in van/mobile living space.

-3. You need to care for your van
+3. You need to care for your van.

 This is not just your daily driver, it’s your home.
 If/when it breaks down, it can be a real hassle.
 This is one of my biggest fears.
 I take my van for regular oil changes and get the manufacture recommended service completed.
-I like to stay on top of things to keep her running for as long as I need her.
+I like to stay on top of maintenance to keep her running for as long as I need her.

-4. There is no need to push you and your van’s limits
+4. There is no need to push you and your van’s limits.

 Sometimes you just have to do what’s the smartest and not what you want.
-It wasn’t feasible for me to return to the lower 48 at this time so I had to stay, thus renting a room for the cnew months was worth it.
+It wasn’t feasible for me to return to the lower 48 at this time so I had to stay, thus renting a room for the cold months was worth it.

-5. People seem to want to help
+5. People seem to want to help.

 When people learn that I live in a van and the reason why, they seem to have positive responses.
 I have gotten responses, “If you ever need to do laundry or shower, come over.”
 I always tell people, don’t say that if you don’t mean it!
 I have gotten to know people better by using their facilities and developed a greater appreciation for the kindness of strangers, who become friends.

-6. Having a legit campsite is better than stealth camping
+6. Having a legit campsite is better than stealth camping.

 Working full time and van dwelling has been significantly easier having a “legitimate” camp spot instead of stealth camping in parking lots.
 I have privacy and am able to cook and relax outside or inside with my doors open without freaking people out.
 I will be willing to pay a reasonable amount for that “luxury” on my next stops.

-7. I Still Want to Live in a Van
+7. I still want to live in a van.

 It’s been a great year with many challenges, but with many more rewards.
 At this point, I am thoroughly enjoying a more simple life.
 I am excited to see where the next year brings me and Vanny.